commitd/invest-server/documentation/docs/ui.system-outer.md

 * Allow Javascript execution as this is fundamental to most plugins.
 * Allow form submission in order to allow the plugin developer to present forms to the user.
-* Displaying alert notification, as although these is not a user friendly way to display information or a warning, is is simple for the developer and is a sensible way of telling the user that the operation they are about to perform may have dangerous side effects.
+* Displaying alert notification, as although these is not a user friendly way to display information or a warning, it is simple for the developer and is a sensible way of telling the user that the operation they are about to perform may have dangerous side effects.

 ## Communication between the Outer Frame and a plugin

-Once the `iframe` has loaded, the Outer Frame creates a two way connection between it and the plugin frame.
+Once the `iframe` has loaded, the Outer Frame creates a two-way connection between it and the plugin frame.

 ![Outer Frame notifications](assets/images/ui-sysdesign-outerframe-notify.png)